tytydraco/yessleep/out/Im_a_Park_Ranger_at_Hawaii_Volcanoes_National_Park_What_We_Discovered_There_Still_Haunts_Me_Final.md

 The mother, still reaching out towards us, and her two smaller companions, are swallowed by the collapsing ground.
 They tumble into the abyss of the ravine, their forms dissolving into the molten rock below.
 A profound sadness grips me as I watch them disappear.

 Lani grabs my arm, pulling me away from the edge.
-"Koa, we can't stay here," she urges, her voice thick with emotion.
+"Koa, we have to keep moving," she urges, her voice thick with emotion.

 We move swiftly from the edge of the ravine, the heat of the inferno still pressing against our backs.
 Lani leads the way, her familiarity with the park's topography guiding us toward an elevated position, a rocky outcrop that offers a vantage point.